-In addition, the College P & F Association operate a second hand Uniform Shop in the Colin Centre.
+In addition, the School Community Formum operates a second hand Uniform Shop in the Colin Centre.
 This is open on the same days and during the same hours as the Uniform Shop.
 Please note there are no EFTPOS facilities and only cash payments are available.

-Opening hours and times for both stores are available in the College Newsletter.
+Opening hours and times for both shops are available in the College Newsletter.